LykkeCity/EmailContentGenerator/README.md

 - Add template name to Enum;

-- Upload html of template (name have to be the same as name of Enum template);
+- Upload html of template (name has to be the same as name of Enum template);

 - Specify placeholders model;